zeth/jscodestyle/README.md

 To take an analogy from the Python world, it is more like pycodestyle than pylint.

-It still based on ES5, it doesn't yet do anything special for ES6, although I hope to change that.
+It is still based on ES5, it doesn't yet do anything special for ES6, although I hope to change that.

 Hopefully, this tool will be useful to people checking their own code,